Cardiomyopathy treatments and therapies: medical therapy

 Vasodilators

-For many years these drugs have been used successfully in decompensation therapy.
+These drugs have been used successfully for many years in the therapy of decompensation.
 Dosages are variable.
 Much attention must be paid to the simultaneous adequate intake of fluids (water, juices, etc.) in order to avoid significant lowering of blood pressure (hypotension).
-They are contraindicated in obstructive HCM, even if the patient has associated arterial hypertension.
+They are contraindicated in obstructive CMI HCM, even if the patient has associated arterial hypertension.

 Potassium Savers

-These drugs (Spironolactone, Canrenoate and Eplerenone) have the function of avoiding the reduction of potassium levels, which may promote even threatening arrhythmias.
+These drugs (Spironolactone, Canreonate and Eplerenone) have the function of preventing the reduction of potassium levels, which could promote even life-threatening arrhythmias.

-Their combination with vasodilator drugs requires careful monitoring of potassium.
+Their association with vasodilator drugs requires careful monitoring of potassium.

 Ranolazine

-It is a selective inhibitor of the late sodium current, which has shown remarkable anti-ischemic efficacy in patients with coronary artery disease.
-In addition to the anti-ischemic effect, Ranolazine showed a good antiarrhythmic effect, documented in some patients with HCM and in laboratory studies on heart cells extracted during myectomy surgery.
+It is a selective inhibitor of the slow sodium current, which has demonstrated significant anti-ischemic efficacy in patients with coronary artery disease.
+In addition to its anti-ischemic effect, ranolazine has shown a good anti-arrhythmic effect, documented in some patients with HCM and in laboratory studies on heart cells extracted during myectomysurgery.
 It is used to control symptoms of angina at rest in non-obstructive HCM.

 Antiarrhythmics

-Amiodarone can be combined with beta-blocking drugs, but heart rate should be carefully monitored to avoid excessive slowing of the heart rate (bradycardia), unless there are pacemakers or TV-ICD.
+Amiodarone can be combined with beta-blocker drugs, but the heart rate must be carefully monitored to avoid excessive slowing of the heartbeat (bradycardia), unless a pacemaker or ICD is present.

-Other antiarrhythmic drugs used, more rarely, are Sotalol, Propafenone e flecainide, but their effects must be carefully monitored.
+Other antiarrhythmic drugs used, more rarely, are Sotalol, Propafenome and Flecainide, but their effects must be carefully monitored.
 These drugs should never be combined with Amiodarone.

-The therapy Antiarrhythmic therapy in patients with cardiomyopathy must be decided by an experienced cardiologist and its positive or negative and / or potentially harmful effects must be carefully evaluated.
+The therapy Antiarrhythmic therapy in patients with Cardiomyopathsmust be decided by an expert cardiologist and its positive or negative and/or potentially harmful effects must be carefully evaluated.

 Cardioversion of arrhythmias